 Check Port Availability

-To make your AI Subnet Orchestrator node accessible from the internet, you need to configure your network settings.
+To make your Livepeer AI Orchestrator node accessible from the internet, you need to configure your network settings.
 Ensure that port 8936 is unblocked on your machine.
 Additionally, consider setting up port forwarding on your router, allowing the Gateway node to be reachable from the internet.

 1